Are stocks and shares ISAs worth it?

 Source: Moneyfacts

-If you are deciding between a cash or stocks and shares ISA, consider your investment timeframe and capacity for loss.
+If you are deciding between the best cash ISA or best stocks and shares ISA, consider your investment timeframe and capacity for loss.
 If you need access to your savings in the very short term, a stocks and shares ISA may not be the right option for you.

 However, if you have a longer-term investment horizon and are willing to accept some stock market volatility along the way, it could make sense to invest some of your savings into a stocks and shares ISA.
 You can top up the portfolio in future tax years.
 Remember, it is always a good idea to hold back some of your savings in cash in case something unforeseen crops up.